sower-j/modding-guides/horizon-framework-custom-groups.md

 | HZ Plugins | This group contains the other, optional plugins provided in the Horizon installer.
 This ensures they load after the DLC plugins, but before any patches for horizon. **Nothing should be added to this group** |
 | HZ Patches | This group ensures patches for horizon load after official Horizon plugins, but before some that need to be loaded last for compatibility reasons. **Users should add standalone and/or esp replacer patches to this group** |
 | HZ Enhanced Settlements | This group ensures a set of plugins from the Horizon installer load last.
 These plugins are very sensitive to being overwritten so they must load last. **Nothing should be added to this group** |
+| FallUI | FallUI is compatible with Horizon, but must load after Horizon's DEF_UI. **Users should add FallUI mods to this group**

 ---